5 Best Colleges that provides Industrial Hygiene Program

 Utah State University

 Utah State University offers a comprehensive-to-reach Bachelor of Science in Public Health.
-It is one of the country's oldest public health programs and has a lot of practice to care for the needs of students interested in several related disciplines.
+It is one of the country's oldest public health programs and has a lot of practice to care for students interested in several related disciplines.

 The Johns Hopkins University

 Johns Hopkins University's Bloomberg School of Public Health offers a versatile public health master's program that students can pursue in part-time and online formats.

 If you're enjoying doing the right thing and persuading others to do it, this might be your job.
-You must be prepared for the risk, however — you may be accused of being too strict if nothing goes wrong but not enough strict when someone gets hurt.
+You must prepare for the risk; however — some may accuse you of being too strict if nothing goes wrong but not strict enough when someone gets hurt.